San Antonio Personal Injury Lawyer

 Identifying multiple parties in your personal injury case can improve your chances of receiving an adequate settlement award for your serious injuries.
 Vicarious liability gives you an additional source of financial recovery as an injured victim.
 Fortunately, Texas’s vicarious liability laws are extremely favorable to injured accident victims.

-In Texas, injured victims can often hold employers, parents and many other entities vicariously responsible for injuries suffered in car accidents, dog attacks, falls, workplace accidents, medical malpractice and more.
+In Texas, injured victims can often hold employers, parents, and many other entities vicariously liable for injuries suffered in car accidents, dog attacks, slips and falls, workplace accidents, and more.
 To find out if your personal injury case involves the doctrine of vicarious liability in Texas, consult with an attorney in Dallas today.